Internet-Person-IP/katacoda-scenarios/code/step5.md

 The first thing you need to do is to connect the Repo to CloudBuild.

-**This is done through the settings and enables us to actually connect to the Repo.**
+**This is done through the settings and enables us to actually connect to the Repo.
+This can be done in [here](https://console.cloud.google.com/cloud-build/triggers/connect)**
 **You need to go to your CloudBuild settings in the console.**
 **You go to the console, Click Triggers and click connect Repo** **Once you are there connect to the Repo that you created earlier**